Texas Heartbeat Act

 The success of the Texas Heartbeat Act was a major blow to Roe v.
 Wade, as it provided a blueprint for states to outlaw abortion while insulating their laws from effective judicial review.
 This enabled the states to evade Roe v.
-Wade and other Supreme Court rulings that had declared abortion to be a constitutionally protected right.
-It also led other states to copy SB 8's enforcement mechanism and immunize their restrictive abortion laws from judicial review.
+Wade and other Supreme Court rulings that had declared abortion to be a constitutionally protected right, a right the Supreme Court itself eliminated in Dobbs a year later.
+SB 8's enforcement approach also led other states to copy its private-lawsuit mechanism to shield their own restrictive abortion laws from judicial review.
 On May 25, 2022, Oklahoma Governor Kevin Stitt signed HB 4327 into law, which outlaws abortion from the moment of fertilization.
-Because HB 4237, like the Texas Heartbeat Act, is enforced solely through civil lawsuits brought by private citizens, abortion providers were unable to stop the law in court and ceased performing abortions in Oklahoma, even though the Supreme Court had not yet overruled Roe v.
-Wade when the statute took effect.
-Idaho has also enacted a six-week abortion ban modeled after the Texas Heartbeat Act, which prevented abortion providers from challenging the constitutionality of the statute in federal court.
+Because HB 4327, like the Texas Heartbeat Act, is enforced solely through civil lawsuits brought by private citizens, abortion providers were unable to stop the law in court and stopped performing abortions in Oklahoma, even before Roe was formally overturned.
+Idaho also enacted a six-week abortion ban modeled after the Texas Heartbeat Act, which likewise prevented abortion providers from challenging the law in federal court before it took effect.
+In 2025, Texas itself reused the same private-lawsuit model in a new law aimed at abortion pills, described below.